 The Dictionary of Visual Language

-First published by Bergstrom and Boyle in 1980, the book has been out of print in Britain since Penguin edition of 1982.
+First published by Bergstrom and Boyle in 1980, the book has been out of print in Britain since the Penguin edition of 1982.
 It deserves immediate reissue because its analytical method is unique.
 ‘Graphic design is language,’ writes Thompson.
-‘Like other language it has a vocabulary rhetoric.’
+‘Like other languages it has a vocabulary, grammar, syntax, rhetoric.’
 To demonstrate this thesis the authors assemble a huge array of visual examples under an alphabetical sequence of subject headings: barrel, basket, bath, bayonet, beach … feather, fence, fig leaf, figurehead, file … mousetrap, moustache, mouth, mug shot.
 The effect is to make the reader see familiar material drawn from four decades of graphic design from a largely unfamiliar angle: not as the portfolio masterpieces of individual designers, but as part of the broader stock of visual culture in which we all share.
-The dictionary also serves as a sobering reminder of how much graphic design has changed in the last decade.
-It is not that the visual language it explores so thoroughly has disappeared, since clichés by their nature persist, but these devices come now with a great deal more graphic and typographic paraphernalia attached.
+The dictionary also serves as a sobering reminder of how much graphic design has changed in the past decade.
+It is not that the visual language it explores so thoroughly has disappeared, since clichés by their nature will persist, but these devices come now with a great deal more graphic and typographic paraphernalia attached.
 They are less central – which is probably what older designers mean when they repeatedly bemoan the dearth of ‘ideas’.

-First published in Eye no. 11 vol. 3, 1993
+First published in Eye no. 11 vol. 3 1993

 Eye is the world’s most beautiful and collectable graphic design journal, published for professional designers, students and anyone interested in critical, informed writing about graphic design and visual culture.
 It is available from all good design bookshops and online at the Eye shop, where you can buy subscriptions and single issues.